-We mentioned earlier that the amplitude measurements are characterized by a strong scatter, and some of them produce negative values of attenuation coefficients.
+As mentioned earlier, amplitude measurements are characterized by a strong scatter, and some produce negative values of attenuation coefficients.
 To understand possible factors contributing to these phenomena, we analyzed residuals d{ij} obtained after the last tomographic inversion for each selected period.
-We compare average Rms values of residuals for all paths and subsets of selected paths.
-Here is what we found:
+We then compared average Rms values of residuals for all paths and subsets of selected paths; findings were

-1) Paths ending at a given station.
-We observe significant increase in Rms relative to the average values only for paths to few stations situated near the ocean and deep-sea coasts (e.g., station DVA in Philippines, station SANT on the Santorin island in Mediterranian, and some others).
+(1) For paths ending at a given station: We observed significant increase in Rms relative to average values only for paths to a few stations situated near the ocean and deep-sea coasts (e.g., station DVA in Philippines and station SANT on the Santorin island in Mediterranean).
 Such paths were excluded from the final tomographic inversion.

-- 2) Paths starting from the epicenters at some geographical regions.
-We noticed only one region, namely the Aegean Sea, which is characterized by significant increase in Rms relative to the average values.
-It could be explained by inconsistent data on source depth and source mechanism specific for this region with complicated lithospheric structure. - 3) Paths of different length.
-The shorter paths (less than 1000 km) and very long paths (>8000 km) are characterized in average by slightly bigger values of Rms, but the difference is not very significant. - 4) Paths inside some geographical cell.
-The paths crossing predominantly platforms and shields are characterized by Rms values that are lower than these values for paths crossing tectonic regions by a factor of 2 (Figure 11b).
-This can be explained (at least partly) by inadequacy of our version of the ray theory which does not take into account the effects of focusing and defocusing of wave energy, scattering effects of mountain ranges, and not completely eliminated multipathing.
-We are inclined to assume that at the existing level of knowledge of the detailed crustal velocity structure in tectonic regions it is practically nonrealistic to improve measurements of short and mid-period surface wave attenuation by introducing more sophisticated theory that takes into account ray bending or frequency-dependent diffraction effects.
+(2) For paths starting from the epicenters at some geographical regions: We noticed only one region-namely the Aegean Sea-which is characterized by significant increase in Rms relative to average values.
+This could be explained by inconsistent data on source depth and source mechanism specific for this region, which has a complicated lithospheric structure.

+(3) For paths of different lengths: Shorter paths (less than 1000 km) and very long paths (greater than 8000 km) are characterized on average by slightly larger values of Rms, but the difference is not very significant.

+(4) For paths inside some geographical cell: Paths crossing predominantly platforms and shields are characterized by Rms values that are lower than those values for paths crossing tectonic regions by a factor of 2 (Figure 11d).
+This can be explained (at least in part) by inadequacy of our version of ray theory, which does not take into account the effects of focusing and defocusing of wave energy, of scattering effects of mountain ranges, and of not completely eliminating multipathing.
+We are inclined to assume that at the existing level of knowledge of the detailed crustal velocity structure in tectonic regions, it is impractical to improve measurements of short and mid-period surface wave attenuation by introducing more sophisticated theory that may take into account ray bending or frequency-dependent diffraction effects.